helium/HIP/0020-hnt-max-supply.md

 # Stakeholders

 All HNT holders, Hotspot owners, and HST holders will be affected by this HIP.

-Users of the network will see no change to data transmission pricing.
+There will be no change to the cost to transfer data because the cost of Data Credits is fixed in USD terms.

 # Detailed Explanation

 The proposal is to have halvenings of net HNT issuance every 2 years on the anniversary of genesis.
-This means the first halvening will be on 8/1/2021 and net HNT issuance will be reduced to 2.5M HNT per month.
+This means the first halvening will be on August 1st, 2021 and net HNT issuance will be reduced to 2.5M HNT per month.

 The HNT mining split amongst stakeholders will not change from the [current schedule](https://www.helium.com/hnt#distribution):